jshuadvd/hacks-n-notes/computer-science/algorithms/merge_sort.md

 Recursive algorithm composed of two stages:

-1. Split the array into units.
+1. Split the array into halves. Θ(1)
 2. Merge the units in a sorted way. Θ$$(n)$$